qludwig/projects/README.md

 # projects

-Contained within: bootcamp assignments of which I'm particularly prou
+Contained within: bootcamp assignments of which I'm particularly proud